Scoutible

 I redesigned the Strengths Resume to create a more engaging user experience, allowing users to add/subtract identified Star Qualities and input their own skills and work experience.
 By revising the copy and optimizing the mobile layout, the design better conveys that this resume is an interactive, dynamic document for job seekers to actively engage with.

 Scoutible shared existing user research with our team, which identified their target audience as females aged 20-35.
-While previous studies provided insights into engagement rates and demographics, they sought my team’s help in uncovering deeper understanding of specific user personas and behaviors to inform the next iterations of their product.
+While previous studies provided insights into engagement rates and demographics, they sought my team’s help in uncovering a deeper understanding of specific user personas and behaviors to inform the next iterations of their product.

 Aspiring Professional